-(Updated March 2008 with many more ideas from bloggers for using hard-boiled eggs.)
-It's close to Easter, and all over America that means families will be boiling eggs until they are cooked hard and then dying them bright colors to go in Easter baskets.
-For years I just put eggs in a pan, added some water, and boiled them, often with mixed results.
-Imagine my surprise when I learned last year there's a right and wrong way to make hard-boiled eggs.
-If you use the correct method, your eggs will turn out perfectly every time, with firm yellow yolks, and no tinge of green or gray to the yolks.
+It's getting close to Easter, and that means families everywhere will be making hard-cooked eggs and then dying them bright colors to go in Easter baskets.
+For years I just put eggs in a pan, added water, and boiled them, often with mixed results.
+Imagine my surprise when I learned a few years ago that there's a right and wrong way to make hard-boiled eggs.
+If you use the boiling-water soak method, your eggs will turn out perfectly every time, with firm yellow yolks, and no tinge of green or gray to the yolks.

 - Eggs that are too fresh are difficult to peel, so always keep eggs in the refrigerator for a week or two before making boiled eggs.